st-sathish/and-google-map-sample/README.md

 * Download this project & open in Android Studio
 * Check all your configurations are right one you are using.
-It means change GOOGLE_API_KEY which is found in both degbug & release folder
+It means replace GOOGLE_API_KEY with your own key which is found in both debug & release folder

 The MIT License
 ===============